|2.||Pros / Cons|

 Fatal Bonds is an excellent skill which holds its value throughout the course of the game.
 Every enemy linked by the bonds will take 20% of the damage suffered by the others, making it absolutely devastating when combined with big AOE nukes from your team.

 During the laning phase, you can use this spell to harass enemy heroes, and to push the lane out where required.
-It inflicts good DoT harassment, but be aware that it will move the lane away from your tower.
+It inflicts good Damage Over Time harassment, but be aware that it will move the lane away from your tower.

 During ganks you should attempt to bond together enemy heroes whenever possible, or just to creeps if necessary.
 This extra damage can make the difference between getting a kill or not, as the bond has no range limitation.
 It also makes it difficult for enemy heroes to juke, as the bond will show where they are.

 During team fights you should always attempt to link the enemy heroes as quickly as possible, the damage boost is massive, and can also kill off enemy heroes who attempt to flee the fight on low health.
 Bonds is your main damage skill and scales extremely well.

 Fatal Bonds is your only real farming spell - you receive the gold for any creep killed by the fatal bonds damage rather than a direct attack from another creep or player.